-The CCSS are educational targets for students to learn at each grade level or course.
+The ILS are educational targets for students to learn at each grade level.
 Teachers should regularly ensure that students are working toward grade-level learning standards by using instructional strategies that are appropriate for each student based on individual needs, strengths, and challenges.
-Providing appropriate accommodations during instruction and assessments is likely to promote equal access to grade-level and course content.
+Providing appropriate accommodations during instruction and assessments is likely to promote equal access to grade-level content.